AshrafFaraj/Noota/README.md

 ## 🛠️ Built With

 * Flutter 💙
-* Firebase (Firestore, Auth) 🔥
+* Firebase (Firestore, Auth, Storage) 🔥
 * Cubit (from Bloc library) for state management

 ## 📦 Project Structure

-Organized following **MVVM** principles with clear separation of concerns, making the codebase easy to navigate, test, and extend.
+Organized following **MVVM** & **Clean architecture** principles with clear separation of concerns, making the codebase easy to navigate, test, and extend.

 ## 🌟 Getting Started